jahoey/blueback_herring/README.md

-# blueback_herring

-### Data, code and figures for investigating the origins of landlocked blueback herring in southern reservoirs
+### Data, code and figures for investigating the origins of landlocked alewife and blueback herring